cenereh/cenereh.github.io/content/whoami.md

 ## More about me:

 I got for the first time into cybersecurity when I was 7, when I made my very first "malware" using Visual Basic scripting.
 It wasn't actual malware, but a simple error text box which said "you have opened a virus" or something like that.
-An harmless prank that I did make on my dad and my sister.
+A harmless prank that I did make on my dad and my sister.
 My dad, which is a retired software engineer, knew what "openme.vbs" was, and I think that I made him really proud.
 My sister got scared shitless, to mine and my father's amusement.
 That was my very first contact with the world of Cybsersecurity.

 I started getting interested in low-level programming when I got into cheat development at the age of 14.
 I never made anything spectacular at the time, but I did put lots of effort into learning how to reverse engineer software and how to code in C and x86 Assembly.
 I also got further into malware development when I was 18, learning Windows internal mechanisms from the Windows Internals book and a tiny bit of kernel programming.